boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt2_zkchannels.md

 ## The contracts

 Our current version of zkChannels on Tezos uses two smart contracts.
-The first is ```zkchannels_mock_pssig.tz```, which defines the rules governing the channel, such as when the channel is considered open, closed, or in dispute.
-The second contract is ```mock_pssig.tz```, which performs the Pointcheval-Sanders (PS) Signature verification.
+The first is ```zkchannels_pssig.tz```, which defines the rules governing the channel, such as when the channel is considered open, closed, or in dispute.
+The second contract is ```pssig.tz```, which performs the Pointcheval-Sanders (PS) Signature verification.
 PS signatures are used in zkChannels for the merchant to provide a blind signature on the channel's state, so that the customer can update the state without revealing its contents to the merchant.

-Make sure the two contract files,  ```zkchannels_mock_pssig.tz``` and ```mock_pssig.tz``` are in the current directory.
+Make sure the two contract files,  ```zkchannels_pssig.tz``` and ```pssig.tz``` are in the current directory.
 Alternatively, you can use the full file path when referencing them during contract origination.

-The files are located in the ```libzkchannels/tezos-sandbox/tests_python/mock_ps/``` subdirectory.
+The files are located in the ```libzkchannels/tezos-sandbox/tests_python/working_pssigs/``` subdirectory.
 TODO: Come up with a better way of organising files.

 ## Channel Establishment